'Blind Side' subject Oher alleges adoption was lie

 Oher was delighted with all that at the time, his lawyer said, and he fully trusted the Tuohys.

 Oher went on to play college football at the University of Mississippi, the Tuohys' alma mater.
-He was a two-time All American, and first-round pick of the Baltimore Ravens in 2009.
+He was a two-time All-American and a first-round pick of the Baltimore Ravens in 2009.

 After the success of "The Blind Side," however, suspicion slowly eclipsed Oher's trust of the Tuohys, his lawyer said.